Zibri/ZiPhone/docs/readme.txt

 ===================================================================================
 -Fixed jailbreak failsafe.

--Added a new saftey check, ZiPhone will only continue jailbreaking if it successfully mounted disks and performed operations correctly.

--(Not yet available in the linux version) Added ziphone -m, the WiFi MAC address changer option.
-This option will allow you to spoof your WiFi MAC address on 1.0-2.0 beta 3 firmware.
-It works just like the change IMEI option, ./ziphone -m
-<MAC address>.
-Replace <MAC address with a real MAC address you want to your device
-to have, for example ./ziphone -m 10:10:10:10:10:10 will change your iPhone or iPod Touch's MAC address to 10:10:10:10:10:10.

--(Not yet availble in the linux version) Added ziphone -r, the WiFi MAC address reset option.
-If you change your MAC address and want to revert it back to the original hardware MAC address, use this option.

 ZiPhone version 3.4f (12th of June 2019)
 ===================================================================================
 -Fixed an issue where if you attempted to downgrade bootloader/unlock an iPod Touch